top of page

 Yeahhhh, that kinda thing.

-Paul was one of the two Co-Captains on the team and, as such, it was his job to go out to the middle of the field just before kickoff to meet the opposing teams’ captains, do the coin toss, and then shake hands.
+Paul was one of the two Co-Captains on the team and, as such, it was his job to go out to the middle of the field just before kickoff to meet the opposing teams’ captains to do the coin toss.
+And then shake hands.
 Klein had instructed his team captains to show nothing at all resembling a smile at any time during the first part of this li’l pre-game ritual.

 Where - as he later told me - most games are either won or lost.